WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 ### `checkbox`

-Toggle between applying a value and not.
+Toggle between applying a value.
 Defaults to not having a value.

 Example of `checkbox` control: